 I don’t have a soccer ball stencil/template so I decided to make my own from a cardstock paper.
 I cut out sections with an exacto knife.
 You can find my template when you scroll down a bit.

-Start with 20 second consistency black royal icing and outline each section and pipe connecting lines aka bridges.
-Trick is to make the bridges thick enough so when you fill in the white hexagons white will not cover the black bridges.
+Start with 20-second consistency black royal icing and outline each section and pipe connecting lines aka bridges.
+The trick is to make the bridges thick enough so when you fill in the white hexagons white will not cover the black bridges.

 Use the needle to shape the icing while it’s still wet.
 This is especially useful when flooding hexagons and pentagons.
 Use the needle tool to accentuate the corners.

-- Cut out cookie recipes, I mainly use sugar cookies but you can use other cookie recipes as well.
+- Cut out cookie recipes, I mainly use sugar cookies, but you can use other cookie recipes.
 Check my recipe section.

 - Royal icing – I use Fresh Lemon Royal Icing